 where $p$ is the number of faults, $N(z_1,z_2)=\bbm N_1,\;N_2\ebm$ denotes the minimal left annihilator of the PBH matrix \eqref{Eq:PBHMatrix}, and $L^i = \bbm L_1^k,\;\cdots,\;L_p^k\ebm$ for $k=1,2$. \end{theorem}

 The following corollary provides the sufficient conditions for solvability of the FDI problem by utilizing our proposed method as well as a (delayed) deadbeat filter. \begin{corollary} Consider the 2D system \eqref{Eq:FMII} that is subject to two faults $f_1$ and $f_2$.
-Provided that the condition \eqref{Eq:NecSufCon} is satisfied and the condition of the Theorem \ref{Thm:BisiacoLetter} is satisfied for the quotient subsystem \eqref{Eq:Quot_f1}, the FDI problem is solvable. \end{corollary} \begin{proof} By invoking Theorem \ref{Thm:NecSuffFDI}, there exists the quotient subsystem \eqref{Eq:Quot_f1} that is decoupled from all faults but $f_1$.
-Now, given that the condition \eqref{Eq:BisiaccoLetterCon} is satisfied for the subsystem \eqref{Eq:Quot_f1}, one can design a delayed deadbeat observer such that $r(i-n_1,j-n_2)=f_1(i,j)$, where $r(\cdot,\cdot)$ is the output of the observer (refer to \cite{BisiaccoLetter}-Theorem 1).
-This completes the proof of the corollary. \end{proof}
+Provided condition \eqref{Eq:NecSufCon} is satisfied and condition of Theorem \ref{Thm:BisiacoLetter} is satisfied for the quotient subsystem ($H_1C$,$A_1^p$,$A_2^p$), where $H_1,A_1^p$ and $A_2^p$ are defined in \eqref{Eq:Filter_F1}, then the FDI problem is solvable. \end{corollary} \begin{proof} By invoking Theorem \ref{Thm:NecSuffFDI}, the residual signal $r_1$ in \eqref{Eq:Filter_F1} is decoupled from all faults but $f_1$.
+Now, given that the condition \eqref{Eq:BisiaccoLetterCon} is satisfied for the subsystem ($H_1C$,$A_1^p$,$A_2^p$), by determining the observer gains $\op{D}_{o,1}$ and $\op{D}_{o,2}$, one can design a delayed deadbeat observer such that $r_1(i-n_1,j-n_2)=f_1(i,j)$ (refer to \cite[Theorem 1]{BisiaccoLetter}).
+Hence, the FDI problem is solvable.
+This complete the proof of the corollary. \end{proof}

 The following corollary provides a sufficient condition for solvability of the FDI problem by utilizing an {\it ordinary (without delay) deadbeat} detection observer.